 - 39. In some cases it might happen that the time of expenditure differs considerably from the time of submission of claims to the European Institutions, since at the time of expenditure the intention of submitting the claim was not known.
 In this case, the time of submission of claims might substitute for the time of expenditure for the purpose of defining the time of recording, depending on the availability of information on the expenditure, the amount involved and the size of the time lag between the time of expenditure and the time of the submission of claims.
 Nevertheless, the time of submission of claims can be used as the time of recording only in justified cases. - 40.
-In accordance with paragraph 38, the time of recording is the time of submission of claims, when no reliable information on the date expenditure is available; or, when amounts involved are small; or, when amounts involved are big and the time lag between the moment of expenditure and the submission of claims is small (flexibility option).
+In accordance with paragraph 39, the time of recording is the time of submission of claims, when no reliable information on the date expenditure is available; or, when amounts involved are small; or, when amounts involved are big and the time lag between the moment of expenditure and the submission of claims is small (flexibility option).
 In order to facilitate the decision about the time of recording for this specific case, a decision tree is placed at the end of this chapter. - 41.
 After sending the claims, in the expectation of the settlement by the European Institution, a counterpart financial transaction of government revenue is recorded in the form of other accounts receivable (a claim on the European Institutions), codified as AF.7.
 This is liquidated at the time of reimbursement by the European Institutions.

-II.6.2.3 Initial advance payment by the European Institutions
+II.6.2.3 Initial advance payment by the European Institutions10

 - 42. All payments received by governments from the European Institutions at the inception of multi-year programme periods are treated as financial advances (AF.7 government liability).
 Thus, there is no impact on government deficit/surplus. - 43.
 This liability is unchanged until total payments by the European Institutions have reached a ceiling calculated as 95% of the total amount agreed by the European Institutions in all the multi-year periods less the amount of the initial advances.
-Then, until a ceiling percentage is reached (usually 95%, since in principle the European Institutions keep 5% of the total agreed), the reimbursement of final beneficiaries' expenditure is recorded as revenue for the same amount, with a counterpart financial transaction in the form of a reduction in the advance received by government. - 44.
-The remaining part of the expenditure of the project (5%) has to be pre-financed by the final beneficiary (and treated as other accounts receivable, F.7) and the EU will repay
+Then, until a ceiling percentage is reached (usually 95%, since in principle the European Institutions keep 5% of the total agreed), the reimbursement of final beneficiaries' expenditure is recorded as revenue for the same amount, with a counterpart financial transaction in the form of a reduction in the advance received by government.

-&lt;sup>4 On arrangements concerning the advances paid by the EU on structural programmes see the Background paragraph 9-10.
+10 On arrangements concerning the advances paid by the EU on structural programmes see the Background paragraph 9-10.

-- these expenditures only later (at which time the other accounts receivable will be neutralised). - 45.
+- 44. The remaining part of the expenditure of the project (5%) has to be pre-financed by the final beneficiary (and treated as other accounts receivable, F.7) and the EU will repay these expenditures only later (at which time the other accounts receivable will be neutralised). - 45.
 If at the end of the multi-year period, the total government expenditure does not reach the ceiling percentage of the total agreed amount for the period, the part of the advance not "consumed" by government is reimbursed to the European Institutions, with no impact on government revenue, and with an impact only in the financial accounts.